 There is going to be a Church without spot or wrinkle.
 Abraham, Job, and Moses are going to be in that perfect Church.
 But no person was born again until Christ rose from the dead; and no person can enter the Kingdom of God until he or she is born again.
 So when were Abraham, Job, and Moses born again?

 Remember, I am not saying everyone is going to be saved.
-I am not teaching that we can bury our talent and then, after we die, hear "Well done, good and faithful servant."
-We have to obey Christ when He is presented to us.
+I am not teaching that we can bury our talent and then, after we die, hear “Well done, good and faithful servant.”
+We must obey Christ when He is presented to us.
 If we do not, there will be no second chance after we die.
 We will be judged, at the last judgment, according to our works.

-When it comes to getting rid of all of our personality that is not of the new creation, I don't believe many believers will accomplish this before they die.
+When it comes to getting rid of all of our personality that is not of the new creation, I don’t believe many believers accomplish this before they die.
 But if they have been faithful today in all that has been given them, I truly believe they will continue in Christ after they die.